-Unexcused absences may not exceed ten percent of synchronous instruction time scheduled for a course.
-Absences exceeding this threshold may result in progressively lower course grades, up to and including failure of a course.
+Unexcused absences may be at most ten percent of instruction time scheduled for a course.
+Absences exceeding this threshold may result in progressively lower course grades, up to and including failure of a class.
+There are normally 16 weeks in a semester with 2 hour classes each week.
+That equals 32 hours of instruction time.
+10% is 3.2 hours of instruction time, which equals about 3 classes of unexcused absences.